josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 ### Defining input options with a schema and interfaces

 Rules can collect option values from the caller and inject them into templates.
-The options available to your rules, with their allowed values and defaults, are defined in the schematic's JSON schema file, `<schematic>/schema.json`.
+The options available to your rules, with their allowed values and defaults, are defined in the `<schematic>/schema.json` JSON schema file of the schematic.
 Define variable or enumerated data types for the schema using TypeScript interfaces.

 The schema defines the types and default values of variables used in the schematic.